 We pride ourselves on being a nurturing Christian school and are looking at ways to stay healthy both physically and mentally.
 We focus on developing positive mental health in all our pupils and staff.

 Positive mental health is the foundation on which we as individuals can live healthier lives.
 With positive mental health we are more likely to be motivated and engaged in our learning, realise and achieve our potential, choose healthier lifestyles, and engage in all the world has to offer, living 'life in all its fullness' John 10:10.

 Family Mental Health Tips

 If you love reading, you won’t need us to tell you how beneficial curling up with a book can be, but studies have shown that picking up a novel has health effects that extend beyond the immediate pleasure it brings.

 Reading to children has long been known to be beneficial, developing essential language skills and generally boosting brain development.

-If you’re stressed, reading is one of the most effective, enjoyable ways of making yourself feel better.
+If you’re feeling stressed, reading is one of the most effective, enjoyable ways of making yourself feel better.
 Part of this is common sense; getting lost in a book will take you away from your worries for a while, giving you new perspective when you return.
-However, research has found that reading lowers stress faster than other activities such as walking or listening to music.
+However, research has found that reading lowers stress levels faster than other activities such as walking or listening to music.
 Research from the University of Sussex found that subjects only needed to read for six minutes to slow down their heart rate and ease tension in the muscles.

 If a child reads for 20 minutes every day, they are exposed to about 1.8 million words of text every year.
 That is 137 new words per minute!